Minding the Baby

-Minding the Baby was implemented by eight supervisors in 2018.
+Minding the Baby was implemented by 6 supervisors in 2019.
 The model requires a master’s degree for supervisors; a doctoral degree is recommended.

 Where is the model implemented?

-Minding the Baby operated in four local agencies across two states in 2018.
-Minding the Baby also operated outside the U.S. and its territories in Denmark, England, and Scotland in 2018.
+Minding the Baby operated in 3 local agencies across 1 state in 2019.
+Minding the Baby also operated outside the United States and its territories in Denmark in 2019.

 0% Bachelor's degree or higher

 50% ≤ 21 years